Education Research Current Organisation and Cooperation NL

 PhD trustee

-PhD candidates who are experiencing issues, can contact the FSS PhD trustee for confidential matters, also if they are uncertain about the course of a conflict, the influence of private matters on work progress, or other things.
-A meeting with the PhD Trustee is confidential, and the PhD trustee does not take the initiative to consult with other parties involved in order to resolve the issue.
-The current PhD trustee ad interim is Prof. dr. Henk Overbeek.
+PhD candidates who are experiencing issues can contact the FSS PhD trustee for confidential matters, also if they are uncertain about the course of a conflict, the influence of private matters on work progress, or other things.
+A meeting with the PhD trustee is confidential, and the PhD trustee does not take the initiative to consult with other parties involved to resolve the issue.
+The current PhD trustee is Dr. Freek Colombijn.
+PhD candidates who prefer talking to a female trustee can contact Dr. Liesbeth Geudeke (Faculty of Humanities).

 Confidential counselors